OttoMeister/ARDUINO_ESP32-2432S028R/README.md

 ## To do

-Touch screen is not working with TFT_eSPI Libary.
+Touch screen is not working with TFT_eSPI Lib.
 Sadly :(